-By selecting the proper controller for your needs, you can know that your batteries are healthier, your lights will turn on and off when they are supposed to, and you’ll always have a proper display of voltage and state of charge.
-In most cases, you’ll find solar charge controllers effective for setting up off-grid systems or setting up panels on vehicles like boats.
+If you select a proper controller for your needs, your batteries will be healthier, your lights will turn on and off when they are supposed to, and you’ll always have a proper display of voltage and state of charge.
+In most cases, you’ll find solar charge controllers useful for setting up off-grid systems or setting up panels on vehicles like boats.

-For most regular homeowners with solar panels, charge controllers aren’t needed as much on account of batteries usually just directing excess energy to the grids themselves.
+For most regular homeowners with solar panels, charge controllers are not necessary.
+Batteries usually just direct excess energy to the grids themselves.
 If you are worried about battery overloads, however, a charge controller could be the best option.

 Different Types of Charge Controllers

-There are two main types of solar charge controllers, PWM (pulse width modulation) and MPPT (maximum power point tracking) and the kind you get can make a huge difference.
+There are two main types of solar charge controllers: the PWM (pulse width modulation) and the MPPT (maximum power point tracking).

 MPPT controllers, on the other hand, draw out power at maximum voltage, which usually leads to more energy.
-They will convert the higher voltage from solar panels down to the lower voltage batteries need to keep charged.
-MPPT systems will, therefore, extract the most amount of power they can, as compared to PWMs which have a fixed voltage.
+They will convert the higher voltage from solar panels down to the lower voltage batteries.
+MPPT systems will, therefore, extract the most amount of power they can, as compared to PWMs, which have a fixed voltage.
 When batteries are deeply discharged, MPPT systems can extract more power and charge the batteries efficiently.